learn-co-curriculum/phase-4-rails-resources-destroy/README.md

 ## Deleting a Bird

-We're at the last step on our journey to becoming CRUD masters!
+We're at the last step on our journey to becoming CRUD experts!
 Our goal is to give users the ability to delete birds via the API.
-To start, we'll need to set up a route to handle a `DELETE /birds/:id`.
+To start, we'll need to set up a route to handle a `DELETE /birds/:id` request.
 We can do so by adding `:destroy` to our resources:

 ```rb
 resources :birds, only: [:index, :show, :create, :update, :destroy]